 12.2 No variation, additions or waiver to these Conditions shall operate to release the Licensee from its obligations under these Terms and Conditions.

-13.1 The parties undertake to comply with the provisions of Data Protection Act 1998 and any related legislation in so far as the same relates to the provisions of these Conditions.
+13.1 The parties undertake to comply with the provisions of EU General Data Protection Regulations 2018 and any related legislation in so far as the same relates to the provisions of these Conditions.

 13.2 The Licensor may share the Licensee’s information with any member of its group, which means its subsidiaries, its ultimate holding company and its subsidiaries, as defined in section 1159 of the UK Companies Act 2006.

-13.3 The Licensor may also, from time to time, contact the Licensee in order to market its other related services.
+13.3 The Licensor would like to, from time to time, contact the Licensee in order to market its other related services.
 In doing so, the Licensor shall use certain Licensee details, including name, address, institution contact name, e mail address and telephone.
-In the event that the Licensee does not wish to be contacted for this purpose, it may inform the Licensor of this at any time by writing to firstname.lastname@example.org .
+If the Licensee wishes to be contacted for this purpose, it may inform the Licensor of this at any time by writing to firstname.lastname@example.org .

 The Licensee shall not assign, delegate, sub-contract, or otherwise transfer any or all of its rights and obligations under these Conditions.